KatieSylvester/city_cemetery_burials/README.md

+### The Nashville City Cemetery

-**Worked on a marketing piece by exploring data provided by The Nashville City Cemetery Association.**
+**We were tasked with exploring data provided by The Nashville City Cemetery Association utilizing Excel and developing a marketing piece. **

 ![Top 10 Causes of Death](../main/images/Top10CausesRevised.png)